Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 13. Keep Gluten-Free Foods on the Top Shelf

 As with typical food safety standards (like not storing raw meat above ready-to-eat foods), the same goes for gluten-free foods.
-Keep them on the top shelf of the fridge, freezer, or pantry to avoid glutenous particles from falling/dripping down on them accidentally.
+Keep them on the top shelf of the fridge, freezer, or pantry to avoid unwanted crumbs from falling/dripping down on them accidentally.

 14. Don’t Buy Foods From Bulk Bins

 Avoid buying trail mix, candies, nuts, etc. from the bulk bins at the grocery store.
 It’s too easy for the scoops to touch other food items when customers are transferring foods from the bins to their bags.
-If there happen to be cookies, crackers, pretzels, or any other glutenous foods in some of the bins, you run the risk of getting glutened.
+If there happen to be cookies, crackers, and pretzels in some of the bins, you run the risk of having an accidental exposure.

 15. Buy Only Certified Gluten-Free Grains